Miki18/ElementalCityDefense/README.md

 # Elemental City Defense

-**Elemental City Defense** is a game made by one person.
+**Elemental City Defense** (version 0.1.0) is a game made by one person.
 You goal is to stop monsters before they enter to city.
 You can buy towers and place them in specyfic places.

 # Towers